opentensor/bittensor/MIGRATION.md

 ## Balance
 1. ✅ In `bittensor.utils.balance._check_currencies` raise the error instead of `warnings.warn`.
 2. ✅ In `bittensor.utils.balance.check_and_convert_to_balance` raise the error instead of `warnings.warn`.
+This may
-This may seem like a harsh decision at first, but ultimately we will push the community to use Balance and there will be fewer errors in their calculations.
+   seem like a harsh decision at first, but ultimately we will push the community to use Balance and there will be fewer errors in their calculations.
 Confusion with TAO and Alpha in calculations and display/printing/logging will be eliminated.

 ## Common things
 1. ✅ Reduce the amount of logging.info or transfer part of logging.info to logging.debug

-2. ✅ To be consistent across all SDK regarding local environment variables name: remove `BT_CHAIN_ENDPOINT` (settings.py :line 124) and use `BT_SUBTENSOR_CHAIN_ENDPOINT` instead of that. rename this variable in documentation.
+2. ✅ To be consistent across all SDK regarding local environment variables name:
+   - remove `BT_CHAIN_ENDPOINT` (settings.py :line 124) and use `BT_SUBTENSOR_CHAIN_ENDPOINT` instead of that.
+   rename this variable in documentation.
+   - rename local env variable`BT_NETWORK` to `BT_SUBTENSOR_NETWORK`

 3. ✅ ~~Move `bittensor.utils.get_transfer_fn_params` to `bittensor.core.extrinsics.utils`.~~ it's on the right place.